-The owner of land proposed to be subdivided shall submit an application for final plat to the City's Designee.
+The owner of land proposed to be subdivided shall submit an application for final plat to the Department of Planning.
 The owner shall pay a fee, as established in the Building and Zoning Fee Schedule set forth in Section 135.10 in Part One of These Codified Ordinances.
 The final plat drawing shall contain and clearly show the following: